 In 2011, prompted by the grim statistics on education, private donors Stefan and Susan Findel founded UNICEF's Let Us Learn program to champion the goal of "leaving no one behind".
 Building upon UNICEF's Out-of-School-Children Initiative and Child-Friendly Education programs, Let Us Learn represents the critical and progressive next step founded on the three pillars of: 1.) reaching out of school children, 2.) expanding girls' education and; 3.) improving learning outcomes for learners.
-Through a giving challenge generously sponsored by the Findels, they will be matching any contributions made towards the Let Us Learn program.
+The Findels have challenged the U.S. Fund to raise \$3.3 million dollars over 3 years; so far, the U.S. Fund has raised \$1.1 million, and plans to raise the remaining amount by end of 2017.